MZanggl/flooent/README.md

 given.map(new Map())
 ```

-Additionally, since normal objects don't have a fluent API in general, you can turn your objects into a map, perform any manipulations and turn it back into an object instead:
+Additionally, since normal objects don't have a fluent API in general, you can turn your objects into a map, perform any manipulations and turn them back into an object instead:

 ```javascript
 given.map